hyperledger/besu-docs/docs/private-networks/tutorials/clique.md

 :::important Deprecation notice

-Clique block production (mining/validating) is deprecated in [Besu v25.12.0](https://github.com/hyperledger/besu/blob/main/CHANGELOG.md#2510) and later.
+Clique block production (mining/validating) is deprecated in Besu 25.12.0 and later.
 You will still be able to sync existing Clique networks.
 You will not be able to validate or create new Clique networks.

 :::